NagavenkatNagella/Motion-2-Energy/README.md

 🎯 Project Goals

 - Maximize underutilized infrastructure (e.g., dividers) for renewable energy.
-- Enable **wireless inductive EV charging** on highways with dynamic charging zones.
+- Enable **wireless inductive EV charging** on highways with dynamic charging paths and zones.
 - Ensure **real-time monitoring** using sensors and web dashboards.
 - Integrate **security mechanisms** like tamper detection and data logging.
 - Comply with Indian and global standards for wireless energy transmission.